rxdu/quickviz/docs/imview_design.md

 * **2D plotting**: imview uses `ImPlot` for 2D plotting.
 ImPlot is a lightweight plotting library built on top of `Dear ImGui`.

+The class diagram below shows the main classes in the imview library:

 ```mermaid
 ---
 title: imview classes